mugdhap1505/Machine_Learning/README.md

 ﻿# Machine Learning

-1. Visualization of three types of flowers in the Iris dataset using Matplotlib
+ This repository consists of implementation of basic Machine Learning algorithms.

 # Linear Regression
 ## Regression Model to Predict Bike Rentals in Washington, DC